mui/material-ui/docs/data/material/guides/material-3-components/material-3-components.md

 </codeblock>

 After this, the steps are the same as for the `@mui/material` package.
-You should follow the [Material UI installation](/material-ui/getting-started/installation/#peer-dependencies) guide from this point forward.
+You should follow the Material UI installation guide from the [Peer dependencies section](/material-ui/getting-started/installation/#peer-dependencies) forward.

 ### Usage